Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Introduction

 \section{Introduction}

 The transverse mode-coupling instability (TMCI) in electron storage rings is a single-bunch transverse instability and an important collective effect which can limit the parameter space for stable operation.
 Especially in fourth generation light sources, this collective effect can strongly influence the achievable operation parameters.
 The instability depends on many beam parameters like the natural bunch length, the chromaticity and the tunes.
-The connection with the amplitude-dependent tune shift (ADTS) was in the past mainly investigated in the interest of mitigation of the instability by Landau damping~\cite{Hereward:1114390, mounet_landau_2020, carver_transverse_2018}, as the required betatron tune spread can among other sources come from the ADTS.
+The connection with the amplitude-dependent tune shift (ADTS) was in the past investigated in the interest of mitigation of the instability by Landau damping~\cite{Hereward:1114390, mounet_landau_2020, carver_transverse_2018} at proton storage rings, as the required betatron tune spread can among other sources come from the ADTS.

 First studies of the influence of the ADTS on the TMCI for the 3\,GeV ring of the MAX IV Laboratory where presented by several of the authors in~\cite{Tavares:xe5034, LER2018Cullinan}.
-While in the case of MAX IV the TMCI does not affect the standard operation, it is nevertheless important to characterize and further investigate such instabilities as with the continuous push towards more extreme operation modes and beam parameters new effects and interaction between parameters can arise and become relevant for the mitigation of such instabilities in future machines.
+While in the case of MAX IV the TMCI does not affect routine operation, it is nevertheless important to characterize and further investigate such instabilities as with the continuous push towards more extreme operation modes and beam parameters new effects and interaction between parameters can arise and become relevant for the mitigation of such instabilities in future machines.

 Dedicated, systematic experiments have now been conducted in single-bunch operation showing an asymmetric influence of the sign of the ADTS on the dynamics of the vertical TMCI above threshold.
-While the ADTS does not seem to significantly affect the threshold current it changes the behaviour of the bunch above threshold.
-For values of the ADTS close to zero a partial beam loss is observed when the threshold current is crossed while slowly increasing the bunch current.
-For a positive sign of the ADTS this partial beam loss occurs up to higher values of the ADTS than for a negative sign, resulting in a significant asymmetry in the encountered beam loss above threshold.
+While the ADTS does not seem to significantly affect the threshold current, it changes the behaviour of the bunch above threshold.
+For values of the ADTS close to zero, a partial beam loss is observed when the threshold current is crossed while slowly increasing the bunch current.
+For ADTS with a large absolute value, on the other hand, beam loss is not observed as the threshold is crossed and the instability leads solely to oscillations of the bunch centre-of-mass and a beam size blow-up.
+For a positive sign of the ADTS, this partial beam loss occurs up to higher values of the ADTS than for a negative sign, resulting in a significant asymmetry in the encountered beam loss above threshold.